paulrobertlloyd/paulrobertlloyd/MANUAL.md

+---
+Last updated: 4 September 2023
+Reading time: Less than 5 minutes
+---

 # User manual

 👋 Hi, I’m Paul, an independent designer, writer and occasional speaker based in Brighton, England.
 I work with public sector organisations to help them design and deliver brilliant digital services.

 This is my user manual, a quick way to know a little about me and how I like to work.

-This is a living document that was last updated on 4 September 2023.

 ## Working hours